sympy/sympy/doc/src/guides/solving/solve-matrix-equation.md

 ```

 and solving a matrix equation of it takes about a minute, whereas the analogous
 3x3 matrix takes less than one second.

-The more unrelated, symbolic entries in a matrix, the more likely it is to be
+The more unrelated, symbolic entries in a
-slow to manipulate.
+matrix, the more likely it is to be slow to manipulate.

+It is often much faster to solve as a system of linear
+[](solvers-algebraic-equations) rather than as a symbolic matrix equation for
+large matrix dimensions, so you may want to convert your matrix equation into a
+system of linear symbolic equations.

 One way to speed up matrix operations is by using the {class}`~.DomainMatrix`
 class, which can be faster to operate on because it limits the domain of matrix